MicrosoftDocs/cpp-docs/docs/ide/get-started-linux-cmake.md

 When you open a folder that uses CMake, Visual Studio automatically generates the CMake cache.
 This operation might take a few moments, depending on the size of your project.

-1. Monitor the status of the cache generation process in the output window.
+1. In the **Output Window**, select **Show output from** and then choose **CMake** to monitor the status of the cache generation process.
 When the operation is complete, it says "Target info extraction done".

 ![Visual Studio Output window showing output from CMake](media/cmake-bullet3-output-window.png)